If you've ever looked at the ingredients of modern cleaning products, you'll probably find a scary list of toxic chemicals.

-If you prefer mixing up your own concentrate, Milliard provides you with the perfectly fine granules to make it easier to dissolve.
+If you prefer mixing up your own concentrate, Milliard provides you with perfectly fine granules to make it easier to dissolve.

 This Pure product is possibly one of the finer grain citric acids available.
-The benefit of this is that it’s easier to apply directly to tough limescale and gently lift the stains.
+The benefit of this is that it's easier to apply directly to tough limescale and gently lift the stains.
 You can even make a paste by mixing it with baking soda and just a few drops of water.

 Also, as it's organically sourced, it would provide added peace of mind if you plan to use it in food.

 It's ideal for making homemade ice cream, cakes, and candy.
 Because it's such a fine powder, you won't have to worry about it properly mixing with the food.

 I love these Lemi Shine products as they come in four different containers at different concentrations.

 Simply pick one of the products depending on whether you need to deep clean one of your appliances or just want to add some extra sparkle to your glasses in the dishwasher.